Constraining initial orbital eccentricity of inspiral-dominated gravitational-wave events with an analytic approximant: Inspiral waveform approximants

+This manuscript is structured as follows.
+Sec.~\ref{sec:Model} provides an overview of the frequency-domain waveforms employed in this work.
+In this section, we introduce the \texttt{TaylorF2Ecck} approximant and present waveform sanity checks.
+Sec.~\ref{sec:data_analysis} describes the data-analysis methods and presents parameter-estimation results for GW170817 and GW190425.
+Our constraints on $e_0$ for these events, together with their implications and limitations, are discussed in this section.
+Sec.~\ref{sec:conclusion} summarizes our main findings and discusses future extensions of this work.
+Appendices~\ref{sec:TaylorF2Ecck_full} and~\ref{sec:TaylorF2Ecch_full} provide the explicit PN-accurate expressions for the inspiral approximants.
+Appendix~\ref{sec:sanity_tests_appendix} presents supplementary sanity checks.
+Appendix~\ref{sec:appendix_injection_recovery} provides supplementary injection-recovery results.
+Appendices~\ref{sec:full_gw170817} and~\ref{sec:full_GW190425} show the full parameter-estimation corner plots for GW170817 and GW190425.
+Appendix~\ref{sec:comparison_pyefpe_taylorf2_family} compares \texttt{TaylorF2Ecck} and \texttt{TaylorF2Ecc} with the \texttt{pyEFPE} waveform model.

-\section{Inspiral Waveform Approximants}
+\section{Inspiral waveform approximants}

 In this section, we briefly introduce various fully analytic inspiral approximants employed in our investigations.
-These include existing approximants available in the LALSimulation library, such as \texttt{TaylorF2} and \texttt{TaylorF2ecc}, which are detailed in Refs.~\cite{BIOPS, MF16}, and two new eccentric inspiral approximants: \texttt{TaylorF2ecck} and \texttt{TaylorF2ecch} influenced by~\cite{TGHH, THG, Yunes2009}.
-We first describe these approximants, followed by presenting detailed sanity checks for them.
+These include existing approximants available in the \texttt{LALSimulation} library of \texttt{LALSuite}, such as \texttt{TaylorF2} and \texttt{TaylorF2Ecc}, which are detailed in Refs.~\cite{BIOPS, MF16}, and two new eccentric inspiral approximants, namely \texttt{TaylorF2Ecck} and \texttt{TaylorF2Ecch}, influenced by Refs.~\cite{TGHH, THG, Yunes2009}.
+We first describe these approximants and then present detailed sanity checks for them.

-\subsection{Eccentric Inspiral Approximants}
+\subsection{Eccentric inspiral approximants}

-We begin by listing our \texttt{TaylorF2ecck} approximant that employs expressions from Ref.~\cite{TGHH}.
-This fully analytic Fourier domain approximant models inspiral GWs from non-spinning compact point mass binaries in preccessing PN-accurate eccentric orbits.
-While Ref.~\cite{TGHH} offers expressions with 1PN-accurate amplitude corrections and 3PN-accurate phase evolution, both incorporating eccentricity effects up to ${\cal O}(e_0^6)$ at each PN order, our implementation for this work adopts a restricted version, primarily to reduce computation cost in parameter estimation.
-Specially, for the present effort, we restrict our attention to a version that incorporates the quadrupolar order amplitudes, while the relevant Fourier phases are fully 3PN-accurate to the leading order ${\cal O}(e_0^2)$ contributions, and ${\cal O}(e_0)$ contributions in the Fourier amplitude.
-Our \texttt{TaylorF2ecck} approximant adapted from Eq.~(2.5) of Ref.~\cite{TGHH} reads
+We begin by presenting our \texttt{TaylorF2Ecck} approximant, which employs expressions from Ref.~\cite{TGHH}.
+This fully analytic frequency-domain approximant models inspiral GWs from non-spinning compact point-mass binaries in precessing PN-accurate eccentric orbits.
+While Ref.~\cite{TGHH} offers expressions with 1PN-accurate amplitude corrections and 3PN-accurate phase evolution, both incorporating eccentricity effects up to ${\cal O}(e_0^6)$ at each PN order, our implementation for this work adopts a restricted version, primarily to reduce computational costs in parameter estimation.
+Specifically, we restrict our attention to a version that incorporates quadrupolar-order amplitudes, while the relevant Fourier phases are fully 3PN-accurate to leading order in ${\cal O}(e_0^2)$ contributions, and remain ${\cal O}(e_0)$ in the Fourier amplitude.
+Our \texttt{TaylorF2Ecck} approximant, adapted from Eq.~(2.5) of Ref.~\cite{TGHH}, reads\\